CUBRID/cubrid-manual/en/sql/i18n_index.rst

 If you want to know about charset, collation and locale, see :ref:`globalization-overview`.

+For timezone type and realted functions, see :ref:`timezone-type`.
+For timezone related system parameters, see :ref:`timezone-parameters`.
+If you want to update a timezone information as a new one, timezone library should be recompiled; for details, see :ref:`timezone-library`.

 If you want to apply the wanted locale to the database, you have to set the locale firstly, then create the database.
 Regarding this setting, see :ref:`locale-setting`.

 If you want to change the collation or charset specified on the database, specify :ref:`COLLATE modifier <charset-collate-modifier>` or :ref:`CHARSET modifier <charset-collate-modifier>` to the column, table, expression, and specify :ref:`COLLATE modifier <charset-collate-modifier>` or :ref:`charset-introducer` to the string literal.
 Regarding this setting, see :ref:`collation-setting`.